Mold Addendum

 - Clearance testing

 Therefore, your addendum should require professional remediation for areas exceeding 10 square feet.
-Additionally, it should prohibit tenant attempts at major mold removal.
-These attempts could spread contamination or create health risks.
+Additionally, it should prohibit tenant attempts at major mold removal, as these attempts could spread contamination or create serious health risks.

 Contractor Qualifications and Insurance